 Contact Paul Davis for all your property damage needs.
 (714) 228-0895

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are completed.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:

 - Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Never use a vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using a mop or towels.
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can lead to more damage.
+- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
+Even for a small amount of time, entry by a person can cause additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid being on carpet if possible.
+- Carpets: Avoid walking or tracking on carpet when possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wipe or wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Close all doors in affected rooms to restrict smoke odors as much as possible.
+- Doors: Close doors in affected rooms to confine smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.